Daniel Boldor

-Daniel Boldor (born Daniel Cristian Boldor) is a businessman from Baia Mare, Romania and CEO of Exiteco SRL, accused of fraud and forgery after his company sold thousands of tons of mining sludge to international metal traders as "gold [or copper] concentrate".
+Daniel Boldor (born Daniel Cristian Boldor) is a businessman from Baia Mare, Romania, and the CEO of Exiteco SRL, who has been accused of fraud and forgery after his company sold thousands of tons of mining sludge to international metal traders as "gold [or copper] concentrate".

 Background

-Boldor grew up in Fersig, a village 30 mi south of Baia Mare in the Satulung commune.
-In 2001, at age 24, Boldor left Baia Mare and travelled to West London, where he worked in the building trade.
+Boldor, a member of the Roma community, grew up in Fersig, a village 30 mi south of Baia Mare in the Satulung commune.
+In 2001, aged 24, Boldor travelled to West London, where he worked in the construction trade.
 His first job was demolishing bathrooms and kitchens in the Harrow and Notting Hill neighborhoods.
-By 2007, he had set up his own construction firm operating across the United Kingdom and brought his four younger brothers from Romania to manage his various building sites.
-His projects included refurbishing the 100-room Enterprise hotel in Earls Court and renovation of the Harrow Central Mosque.
+By 2007, he had set up his own construction firm, operating across the UK, and he brought his four younger brothers from Romania to manage his various building sites.
+His projects included refurbishing the 100-room Enterprise Hotel in Earls Court and renovating the Harrow Central Mosque.

 Boldor claims the inspiration to start his business came to him in 2011, during a conversation with a former manager of the Cuprom mines.
 The local, he says, described Cuprom's mining equipment under Ceaușescu to be "rudimentary", incapable of fully extracting the most fine-grained gold or copper from its ore.
 Since Cuprom was built on a swamp, this local said, the only way to maintain structural integrity while building out the complex over the years had been to use this under-extracted backfill to fill in the marshland.
-This, Boldor claims, is why the dirt around the Cuprom complex contains millions of dollars of unprocessed gold and copper.

 In 2012, Baia Mare's mayor declared hundreds of Roma shanties just outside the city unfit for habitation and forced the families to relocate into an abandoned block of offices in the Cuprom complex.
 For decades, Roma had made a living selling scrap metal from the same facilities.
-Boldor believed the only way to pull these Roma out of poverty was to show them what a successful Roma looked like.
-In 2013, he began hiring the Roma who had been forcibly relocated into the Cuprom offices to dig out, package, and sell the so-called "metal concentrate" for him.
+In 2013, Boldor began hiring individuals from this Roma community to dig out, package, and sell the so-called "metal concentrate" for him.